 >> DOWNLOAD THE NIGHTMARE FAIR ZIP FILE (217 MB) - NOTE: TRY THE LINK - PLEASE READ BELOW!

->> ALTERNATE DOWNLOAD LOCATION 1: RAPIDSHARE (In 3 parts) Part 1 | Part 2 | Part 3
+>> PREFERRED DOWNLOAD LOCATION 1: RAPIDSHARE (In 3 parts) Part 1 | Part 2 | Part 3

 RapidShare instructions: Just download each of the links above (click Free download option unless u have a rapidshare account) and then use the program HJ Split to join the files together.